 Bob represents major corporations in litigation matters, corporate work, contracts, crisis management, transactions, government relations, and media relations.
-During his thirty years of practice, he has represented clients before almost every executive department and administrative agency in Washington.
-His clients have included JM Family Enterprises, Toyota, Deutsche Bank, Discovery Communications, USAA, Comcast, MacAndrews & Forbes, Revlon, the NBA, Southeast Toyota, Promontory Financial Group, McDonald's Corporation, General Electric, and Toll Brothers, among others.
+During his more than forty years of practice, he has represented clients before almost every executive department and administrative agency in Washington.
+His clients have included JM Family Enterprises, USAA, Walmart, Toyota, Deutsche Bank, Discovery Communications, Comcast, MacAndrews & Forbes, Revlon, the NBA, Southeast Toyota, Howard University, Promontory Financial Group, McDonald's Corporation, General Electric, and Toll Brothers, among others.

 Bob is one of the premier authors' representatives in the world.
-His clients have included Barack Obama, Bill Clinton, George W. Bush, James Patterson, Hillary Rodham Clinton, Michelle Obama, Laura Bush, Bob Woodward, Mary Higgins Clark, Dick Cheney, Alan Greenspan, Katharine Graham, Ben Bernanke, Nikki Haley, Tim Russert, Barbra Streisand, Jack Welch, Khaled Hosseini, Bill Walton, Mitch McConnell, Jake Tapper, Phil Knight, several former U.S. Secretaries of State and Secretaries of the Treasury, numerous U.S. Senators and House members, Tony Blair of the United Kingdom, Queen Noor of Jordan, The Prince of Wales, Benazir Bhutto of Pakistan, and many others, including journalists, novelists, business leaders, sports stars, politicians, and others.
+His clients have included Barack Obama, Bill Clinton, George W. Bush, James Patterson, Hillary Rodham Clinton, Michelle Obama, Laura Bush, Bob Woodward, Mary Higgins Clark, Dick Cheney, Bill McRaven, Alan Greenspan, Katharine Graham, Ben Bernanke, John Lewis, Nikki Haley, Tim Russert, Indra Nooyi, Barbra Streisand, Jack Welch, George Will, Khaled Hosseini, Kal Penn, Bill Walton, Herbie Hancock, Mitch McConnell, Jake Tapper, Phil Knight, several former U.S. Secretaries of State and Secretaries of the Treasury, numerous U.S. Senators and House members, Tony Blair of the United Kingdom, Queen Noor of Jordan, The Prince of Wales, Benazir Bhutto of Pakistan, and many others, including journalists, novelists, business leaders, sports stars, politicians, and others.

 He is also one of the leading representatives of television news correspondents and producers.
-His clients include Brian Williams, Lesley Stahl, Dr. Sanjay Gupta, Steve Doocy, Brit Hume, Rita Braver, Chris Jansing, Neil Cavuto, Cynthia McFadden, Dana Perino, Peter Alexander, Pierre Thomas, Jim Acosta, Nancy Cordes, Erin Moriarty, Major Garrett, Jeff Zeleny, Jesse Watters, Juan Williams, Byron Pitts, anchors in many major television markets, and producers on virtually every major broadcast on network and cable television.
+His clients include Brian Williams, Lesley Stahl, Dr. Sanjay Gupta, Steve Doocy, Brit Hume, Rita Braver, Chris Jansing, Neil Cavuto, Cynthia McFadden, Pierre Thomas, Jim Acosta, Nancy Cordes, Erin Moriarty, Major Garrett, Jesse Watters, Juan Williams, Byron Pitts, anchors in many major television markets, and producers on virtually every major broadcast on network and cable television.

 The Financial Times Weekend Magazine profile, “The Go-Between,” highlights Bob’s representation over the years of distinguished government officials, authors, television news correspondents, sports figures, and entertainers.

 He also represents many corporate and trade association executives and corporations in conjunction with executive compensation agreements.
-He has represented senior officers of AT&T, The Carlyle Group, Fannie Mae, Bank of America, McDonald's Corporation, the Recording Industry Association of America, Warner Brothers, the Motion Picture Association of America, Smithsonian Institution, and Deutsche Bank.
+He has represented senior officers of AT&T, The Carlyle Group, Fannie Mae, Bank of America, McDonald's Corporation, the Recording Industry Association of America, Warner Brothers, the Motion Picture Association, Smithsonian Institution, Warner Media, and Deutsche Bank.
 He also represents many university presidents, deans, and professors.

 Bob was ranked Number One on Washingtonian magazine's list of "Washington's Best Lawyers" and as one of "The 100 Most Influential Lawyers in America" by The National Law Journal.
 He was also named one of the one hundred most powerful people in the entertainment industry by Entertainment Weekly Magazine.